 Break through what, you might ask?
 Norms, ceilings, molds – anything and everything getting in the way of women moving ahead and into leadership positions in their life and work.
 Speakers and panelists opened up about their own personal and professional breakthroughs.
-The morning panel with Katica Roy, CEO and co-founder of Denver-based Pipeline Equity, was a highlight for Jenny Mahoney, business intelligence director at Spectra Logic.
+The morning panel with Katica Roy, CEO and co-founder of Denver-based Pipeline Equity, was a highlight for Jenny Mahoney, business intelligence developer at Spectra Logic.
 “I was very happy to hear Katica comment on what I consider the ‘missing link’ in most efforts around gender equity: support of men in traditionally female roles,” says Mahoney.
 Pipeline leverages artificial intelligence to help businesses operationalize gender equity and drive economic gains.
 Katica shared data points and insights validating the positive correlation between gender equity and revenue performance and dispelling the myth that women leave work because of motherhood.

 At the Spectra table, Jill Hohl, Katie Hannon, Laurel Ditson, Susan Merriman, Debbie McCrary, Nancy Doughty, Betsy Doughty, Nicolle Gallegos, and Ponemany Yang pay close attention to the morning panel at WILD VI.
 Katie, Susan, Betsy, and Sherri Leopard (not pictured) are members of the Leeds School Women’s Council.